1999 Indianapolis 500: Second half

-Arie Luyendyk was leading on lap 118 when he approached the lapped car of Tyce Carlson going into in turn 3.
-Luyendyk tried to overtake Carlson on the inside of the corner, but grazed the left rear wheel, slid backwards and into the turn 3 wall, bringing out the race's 6th caution.
-With Luyendyk out of the picture, Greg Ray took over the lead.
-As Ray completed his pit stop, he moved toward the far lane, unaware that Mark Dismore, who was coming in for his pit stop, was already occupying that lane.
+Arie Luyendyk was leading on lap 118 when he approached the lapped car of Tyce Carlson going into in turn three.
+Luyendyk tried to overtake Carlson on the inside of the corner, but grazed the left rear wheel, slid backwards and into the turn three wall.
+It was race's sixth caution period.
+With Luyendyk out of the race, Greg Ray took over the lead.
+As Ray completed his pit stop, he moved toward the far lane, unaware that Mark Dismore, who was entering for his service, was already occupying that lane.
 Both cars collided and slid into the vacant pit box of Scott Sharp, which was adjacent to Dismore's pit.
 Dismore continued on, but Ray suffered serious front suspension damage and dropped out of the race.

 Defending Indy 500 champion Eddie Cheever led the field for the restart on lap 124, but was passed by Kenny Bräck and Jeff Ward at the drop of the green.
 Brack stretched his advantage to as much as 5 seconds.
 Meanwhile, Tony Stewart had fallen back considerably due to handling problems and made an unscheduled pit stop.
 Cheever's day suddenly ended on lap 140 due to an engine problem.
 Bräck made a green-flag stop on lap 150, and Ward grabbed the lead for 2 laps until he pitted, putting Bräck out in front again.

-With less than 40 laps left, Bräck and Ward continued to run 1-2.
-Bräck's teammate at A. J. Foyt Racing, Billy Boat moved up to 3rd place; Mark Dismore was hanging in 4th place despite the pit road mishap on the last yellow flag; and rookie Robby McGehee, despite concerns about the health of his crew chief after the early pit road incident, was in 5th.
+With less than 40 laps left, Bräck and Ward continued to run 1st-2nd.
+Bräck's teammate at A. J. Foyt Racing, Billy Boat moved up to 3rd place; Mark Dismore was hanging in 4th place despite the pit road mishap on the last yellow flag; and rookie Robby McGehee, despite concerns about the health of his crew chief after the early pit road incident, was in 5th place.
 Also in contention was Team Menard driver Robby Gordon.
 With teammate Greg Ray already out of the race after the mishap with Dismore, Gordon was left to carry the banner for owner John Menard, who was making his 20th appearance at Indy.

-Conclusion

 On Lap 162, the caution came out again for Jimmy Kite's stalled car.
 During the caution, some of the leaders made routine pit stops, Robby Gordon among them.
-Gordon was running sixth out of seven cars remaining on the lead lap.
+Gordon was running sixth out of the seven cars remaining on the lead lap.
 He came into the pits on lap 164, one lap before the green came back out.
 The Menard team was gambling by topping off the fuel tank in the hopes he would have enough fuel to last the final 36 laps.
-The green came out on lap 165, but on lap 169, Mark Dismore brushed the wall off turn 2.
+The green came out on lap 165, but on lap 169, Mark Dismore brushed the wall off turn two.
 The right-front wheel separated and bounced across the track on the backstretch, bringing out the final caution of the race.
 Most of the leaders pitted under this caution, which would be their final scheduled stops.
 Gordon stayed out on the track, and shuffled to the lead for the restart which came on lap 174.